 Here’s what the zero waste hierarchy should look like.

 The more closely you follow this hierarchy, the less waste you will produce.
 What is leftover will only be the smallest amounts.
-Many Zero Waste bloggers have already proven the concept, fitting years worth of garbage into single mason jars.
+Many zero waste bloggers have already proven the concept, fitting years’ worth of garbage into a single mason jar.

 However, it takes a while to get to this place.
-I’m still working towards that goal.
-So, in the meantime, I recycle.
+I’m absolutely still working towards this.

 1) Find out if you have city recycling.